United Nations General Assembly Building: Form and facade

 The five-story massing of the General Assembly Building is shaped similarly to a saddle.
 The wide western and eastern elevations of the facade curve inward and measure approximately 380 ft wide.
 The roof of the building also curves inward, leading Time magazine to compare the building to a tarpaulin.
 The narrower northern and southern elevations are flat and measure 160 ft wide.
 There are no windows on First Avenue.
 The original plans for the building called for the facade to be made of marble, but the facade was ultimately built of Portland stone from England.
 The facade contains about 12000 ft3 of Portland stone.
+There is a double-level emergency exit ramp facing First Avenue.

+In contrast to the rectangular Secretariat Building, the General Assembly Building has a curving massing; even the walls and floors are not perpendicular.
 Le Corbusier, who had designed the building's massing, had intended for the curving shape to be the visual focal point of the entire headquarters complex.
 The center of the building, directly above the General Assembly Hall, contains a shallow dome above it.
-According to one account, the building's roof was initially supposed to be an uninterrupted curve, but the dome was added because the chief of the United States Mission to the United Nations said the dome would convince United States Congress to approve funding for the headquarters more quickly.
+The building's roof was initially supposed to be an uninterrupted curve, but the dome was added after the chief of the United States Mission to the United Nations had suggested it.
+According to one account, the inclusion of the dome was intended to convince United States Congress to approve funding for the headquarters more quickly, at a time when there was not much funding available for the project.